 Although preclinical studies did not reveal embryotoxic, teratogenic, or mutagenic in the absence of clinical data, erdomed is not recommended during pregnancy.

 No adverse effects that decrease the ability to drive vehicles or operate machinery have been reported.

 This medicine contains sugar.
-If you have an intolerance to some sugars, you should consult your doctor before taking erdomed.
+If you are intolerant to some sugars, consult your doctor before taking domed.

-Each 5 ml of oral suspension contains approximately 2 grams of sugar.
-This should be considered in patients suffering from diabetes.
+Every 5 ml of oral suspension contains approximately 2 grams of sugar.
+This should be considered in patients who have diabetes.

 As the volume of bronchial secretions increases, Erdomed can accentuate the cough reflex.
 Do not take medicine that suppresses cough, as sputum will not be able to be removed.

-Medications being taken, even those purchased without a prescription, should be reported to the physician.
+Even those purchased without a prescription, medications being taken should be reported to the physician.

 Erdomed should not be administered with a cough suppressant because it can cause excessive accumulation of secretions due to inhibition of the cough reflex, resulting in stagnant secretions with a possible risk of bronchospasm and respiratory infections.

-Erdosteine can be administered concomitantly with antibiotics such as amoxicillin, ampicillin, clarithromycin, ciprofloxacin, or erythromycin, as well as bronchodilators such as salbutamol, or theophylline.
+Erdosteine can be administered concomitantly with antibiotics such as amoxicillin, ampicillin, clarithromycin, ciprofloxacin, erythromycin, and bronchodilators such as bronchodilators salbutamol, or theophylline.